We think this TV show stands out for:

 Is it any good?

-ELLA THE ELEPHANT brings to life the darling characters first introduced in a book series by Carmelo and Steven D'amico.
+This series brings to life the darling characters first introduced in a book series by Carmelo and Steven D'amico.
 The show's no-frills animation puts the CGI characters against two-dimensional scenery in a way that retains much of the books' original illustrative style.
 And, just as in the books, each story follows Ella and her friends as they work through a minor trouble of some kind, from helping a friend realize his talent to reconciling a misunderstanding.
 Along the way, they learn what makes them special, too.

 Also prominent in the show are strong examples of how friendship works.
 Each of the young characters has a unique personality, from bookish and meek to all-out diva, but, despite their differences, they never let them interfere with their affection for each other.
 What kids will learn from the characters' interactions is that it's OK to be different from your friends so long as you care about your pals enough to find common ground.